What Is a Cancellation Clause?

 Who May Cancel the Policy

-The ISO cancellation clause permits the insurer to cancel your policy for nonpayment of premium or for any other reason.
-In either case, the insurer must mail or deliver written notice to you (the first named insured) within a specified time period.
-If the policy is canceled because you have not paid the premium, the insurer must mail notification to you at least 10 days before the cancellation becomes effective.
-If the insurer cancels for any other reason, it must mail notice to you at least 30 days in advance.
+The standard cancellation clause permits your insurer to cancel your policy for any reason, including nonpayment of the premium.
+If it terminates your policy because you have not paid the premium, your insurer must mail or deliver written notification to you at least 10 days before the cancellation becomes effective.
+If the insurer cancels your policy for any other reason, it must mail or deliver notice to you at least 30 days in advance.

-The standard cancellation clause allows the insurer to cancel your policy for any reason it chooses.
-Fortunately, this broad wording is often overridden by a state law.
+The standard cancellation clause allows the insurer to cancel your policy for any reason as long as it notifies you 30 days in advance (10 days if it cancels for nonpayment).
+Fortunately, this broad wording is often overridden by state law.
 Most states have laws that dictate when and how an insurer may cancel an insurance policy (including an insurance binder).
-These laws often contain provisions that differ from the standard cancellation clause.
-The state provisions are typically spelled out in an endorsement attached to the policy.
+These laws often contain provisions that differ from those in the standard cancellation clause.

 - The insured has failed to pay the premium.

-Finally, suppose you own a commercial building that you purchased with a mortgage.
-You have insured your building under a commercial property policy.
 The ISO cancellation clause does not mention mortgagees (lenders).
-Even so, your insurer is obligated to notify your lender if it cancels your property insurance.
+Even so, the insurer is obligated to notify a lender if it cancels a policy that covers mortgaged property.
 Why?
-The answer can be found in the standard mortgage clause in your property policy.
+The answer can be found in the standard mortgage clause located in the ISO in commercial property policy.

-The mortgage clause requires the insurer to notify your lender in advance if it cancels your policy.
+The mortgage clause requires the insurer to notify the lender in advance if it cancels the policy.
 The insurer must provide 10 days' notice if it cancels for non-payment of premium and 30 days' notice if it cancels for any other reason.
 State law may dictate a longer notification period.